 Rooftop tents get you off the ground, providing a great view.
 In most situations, they also provide more airflow than you’ll get when you’re sleeping in a tent on the ground.

 When your tent is on the roof of your vehicle, you’re also out of the dirt and away from creepy crawly things on the ground.
 That makes a rooftop tent feel more secure.

 Most rooftop tents are super quick and easy to set up.
 And when your tent is on your roof, it’s always with you, which can inspire some great impromptu adventures.

 Rooftop tents often accommodate a mattress and bedding, not just sleeping pads and inflatable pads.
 And many let you leave the bedding inside the tent when you pack up.

 Many rooftop tents are designed to be mounted on cars.
 But not every tent will fit every car.
 The size and weight of the tent need to match the size and carrying capacity of your car’s roof rack.

 For best results, use aftermarket bars, not standard factory-installed racks.
-Also, check the car manufacturer’s and the roof rack manufacturer’s websites for compatibility.
+Also, check the automaker’s and the roof rack manufacturer’s websites for compatibility.

 Rooftop tents are more expensive than most ground-staked tents because of the materials, engineering and design, and accessories.
 Rooftop tents flip over to create a platform with a tent on top of your car.
 That’s a whole lot more complicated than creating a structure with a fabric floor that gets placed on the ground.